apache/couchdb-documentation/src/couchapp/views/joins.rst

     }

 .. note::
-    The ``...`` placeholder here would contain the complete JSON encoding of the corresponding document
+    The ``...`` placeholders here would contain the complete JSON encoding of the corresponding documents

 Now, to get a specific blog post and all associated comments, we'd invoke that view with the query string::